devrlora/compost-nyc/compost-nyc/pseudocode.md

 ### Makes a call to the api and renders a zip code element matching the query.
 ### Like the borough component, since I could not render the api properly, I hardcoded a search result instead.

+## SignUp Component - stateless
+### This component redirects user to an external link on click.

 ## About Component - stateless
 ### A component that renders a div containing text.
 ### Its contents are routed to the Navbar component.

+## SignUpText Component - stateless
+### Instead of add a large piece of text in a div in SignUp component,
+### rendered text from this function and passed it in the parent component.

+## Footer Component - stateless
+### Function that is self updating the copyright year and passed into App.js component to be able to render across all routed pages.